GoateePFE/PowerShellSummit2019/Lab_02_On_Linux.md

 ### 2.1.3 PowerShell policies JSON

-1. Open this help topic in your browser [about_Logging_Non-Windows](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_logging_non-windows?view=powershell-6#configuring-logging-on-non-windows-system) and skim the section `Configuring Logging on non-Windows system`.
+1. Open this help topic in your local web browser [about_Logging_Non-Windows](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_logging_non-windows?view=powershell-6#configuring-logging-on-non-windows-system) and skim the section `Configuring Logging on non-Windows system`.

 1. Review the sample JSON settings file in the documentation.